Jackymn25/utm-department-analysis/README.md

-# UTM Professor Data Analysis (Demo Only)
+# UTM Department Data Analysis (Demo Only)

-This project demonstrates how to analyze and visualize professor rating data using Bayesian averaging, based on data that was collected from publicly available pages on [RateMyProfessors](https://www.ratemyprofessors.com/).
+This project demonstrates how to analyze and visualize rating data using Bayesian averaging, based on data that was collected from publicly available pages on [RateMyProfessors](https://www.ratemyprofessors.com/).
 Only analysis logic and example plots are retained for educational purposes.

 ---